 Kinnaur is a beautiful district and one of the best places to visit in Himachal Pradesh with apple farms all over and lush green valleys.
 Sangla Valley is on the upper end of Kinnaur with dense forest, a valley surrounded with snow-capped mountains.
-I’m going to present the best places to in Sangla Valley Himachal Pradesh.
+I’m going to present the best places to visit in Sangla Valley Himachal Pradesh.

 Fortunately still unknown to a lot of tourists and travelers, and usually shadowed under the names of Chitkul and Kalpa valley.
 Chitkul is the last village on the Indian side bordering with Tibet is usually the highlight of Sangla Valley merely at a distance of 23 km.
 Travelers usually head towards the Kalpa valley and rather spend very little time in Sangla valley.

 Despite being one of the best places to visit in Himachal Pradesh Sangla is slightly underrated.
 Which is why I would like to present how to spend a few days here with the best places to visit in Sangla valley.